 One study in 2008 found that eating Brussels sprouts could protect against carcinogens.
 While the research is still in the early stages, scientists agree that eating Brussels sprouts are great for healthy eating, as they're part of a balanced diet and may help prevent certain cancers.

 8. They Help with Weight Loss

-Packed full of fiber, Brussels sprouts can help with weight loss efforts by filling you up and keeping cravings at bay.
+Packed full of fiber, Brussels sprouts can help with weight loss efforts by filling you up with veggies rather than carbohydrates, keeping cravings at bay.

 9. They Are Rich in Vitamin K